Afghan (tribal chief): House of King Saul

 According to Tadhkirat al-Muluk, Malak Afghana migrated to the place known as Takht-i-Sulaiman and generations later Qais Abdur Rashid, a descendant of Malak Afghana, embraced Islam.

 Death

-According to legend, after his death he was buried in what is now Zhob Sulaiman Mountains in Pakistan.
+According to legend, after his death he was buried in what is now Zhob Sulaiman Mountains in Balochistan.

 In other folklore however, Qais Abdur Rashid in his old age, when he felt his time was near, asked his sons to bury him in the vicinity of Zhob (Sulaiman Mountains) at the location where his ancestor Afghana was buried.